 During the Global Financial Crisis, the increase in corporate credit risk significantly raised external finance premiums, further impairing financial intermediation.
 This phenomenon, observed in advanced economies in the United States provides a clear example of how heightened uncertainty and credit risk can affect corporate financing and the broader financial system.

 Increased credit risk among corporations leads to higher external finance premiums because lenders and investors demand additional compensation for the heightened risk of default.
 For instance, during the 2008 Financial Crisis, the uncertainty in the market and the bankruptcy of several large firms led to a noticeable increase in credit risk in the U.S. economy.
-This was evidenced by the sharp rise in the yield rates of AAA-rated corporate bonds, which are generally considered low riskFrom the figure 1 from the Fed’s database, The Moody's Seasoned Aaa Corporate Bond Yield surged to a peak of 6.28% in October 2008, indicating a significant drop in the prices of these bonds and a market expectation of a higher default rate among top-rated firms.
+This was evidenced by the sharp rise in the yield rates of AAA-rated corporate bonds, which are generally considered relatively low risk.
+From the figure 1 from the Fed’s database, The Moody's Seasoned Aaa Corporate Bond Yield surged to a peak of 6.28% in October 2008, indicating a significant drop in the prices of these bonds and a market expectation of a higher default rate among top-rated firms.